Here are the main highlights:

 While not as prevalent as other causes on this list, a defective tachometer is another reason for RPMs jumping when accelerating.

-If the tachometer in your car is digital, make sure to take it to a store and ask for software updates or check for blown fuses before paying for any fixes.
-Whether it’s digital or analog, you may have to change the whole instrument cluster if there’s a problem.
+If the tachometer in your car is electronic, make sure to take it to a store and ask for software updates or check for blown fuses before paying for any fixes.
+Whether it’s digital or analog, you may have to change the entire instrument cluster if there’s a problem.

 9. Idle Air Control Valve Issue